Totenkopf: Nazi Germany

 SS-Totenkopfverbände ('Death's Head Units') was the Schutzstaffel (SS) organization responsible for administering the Nazi concentration camps and extermination camps for Nazi Germany, among similar duties.
-While the Totenkopf was the universal cap badge of the SS, the SS-TV also wore this insignia on the right collar tab to distinguish itself from other SS formations.
+While the Totenkopf was the universal cap badge of the SS, the Death's Head units also wore this insignia on the right collar tab to distinguish itself from other SS formations.

-The Totenkopf was also used as the unit insignia of the Panzer forces of the German Heer (Army), and also by the Panzer units of the Luftwaffe, including those of the elite Fallschirm-Panzer Division 1 Hermann Göring.

-Both the 3rd SS Panzer Division of the Waffen-SS, and the World War II era Luftwaffe's 54th Bomber Wing Kampfgeschwader 54 were given the unit name "Totenkopf", and used a strikingly similar-looking graphic skull-crossbones insignia as the SS units of the same name.
+Both the 3rd SS Panzer Division of the Waffen-SS, and the Luftwaffe's 54th Bomber Wing Kampfgeschwader 54 were given the unit name "Totenkopf", and used a similar-looking graphic skull-crossbones insignia as the SS units of the same name.
 The 3rd SS Panzer Division also had skull patches on their uniform collars instead of the SS sieg rune.